Listening to Diverse Voices

 New College Alumna Sofia Ali-Khan on Racism and Reconciliation

-Ali-Khan will speak about her memoir, A Good Country, which grapples with the U.S. legacy of exploitation and racism across her experiences living in different U.S. cities and Canada.
+Ali-Khan will speak at New College next week about the U.S. legacy of exploitation and racism across her experiences living in different U.S. cities and Canada.

 11/03/2022 By Kim Doleatto